-- In a qualified opinion, Arroyo ranks the Sterling Planet PSA as likely to rank low to moderate in price and moderate to high in net value when compared to analogous REC-only transactions.
+- In a qualified opinion, Arroyo ranks the Iberdrola PSA as low in price and high in net value when compared to analogous REC-only transactions.
 This opinion is qualified by the observation that there are few comparable transactions on which to base a ranking.
-Arroyo does not consider it useful to directly compare the net valuation of the REC-only transaction to the Portfolio-Adjusted Value of bundled Category 1 proposals with similar on-line dates because such Offers with ten-year terms tend to be uncompetitive existing projects and because longer-term Offers with much later on-line dates benefit in their PAV estimates from artifacts of PG&E's methodology that do not apply to the Sterling Planet transaction. - Using a metric for portfolio fit that PG&E employed in its 2012 RPS RFO, Arroyo ranks the fit of the Sterling Planet PSA as low compared to other recent proposals to PG&E. This low ranking is somewhat mitigated by the expectation that the delivered RECs can be banked for meeting compliance needs much later, despite the mismatch between their delivery and the periods in which PG&E expects to need RECs.
-Arroyo does not believe that PG&E's Net Market Value and Portfolio-Adjusted Value metrics address the issue of what the carrying costs borne by ratepayers will be when buying RECs in 2014, banking them, and then using them for compliance needs in 2020 or later. - Arroyo's qualified opinion is that the ranking of the Sterling Planet PSA for project viability is likely to rank as high, but this is based on the IE's judgment or expectations about how Sterling Planet will deliver the product rather than on any actual contractual obligation that binds the seller.
-The PSA does not specify which generating projects will provide the RECs that Sterling Planet will deliver.
-Arroyo's concerns about this lack of specificity are mitigated by the contractual representations and warranties that bind the seller to deliver from CEC-certified eligible renewable resources, and by [REDACTED] - Arroyo's opinion is that the Sterling Planet PSA might or might not contribute to the narrow RFO Goals evaluation criterion that PG&E employed in its 2012 RPS solicitation.
+Arroyo does not consider it useful to directly compare the net valuation of the REC-only transaction to the Portfolio-Adjusted Value of bundled Category 1 proposals with similar on-line dates because such Offers with ten-year terms tend to be uncompetitive existing projects and because longer-term Offers with much later on-line dates benefit in their PAV estimates from artifacts of PG&E's methodology that do not apply to the Iberdrola transaction. - Using a metric for portfolio fit that PG&E employed in its 2012 RPS RFO, Arroyo ranks the fit of the Iberdrola PSA as low compared to other recent proposals to PG&E. This low ranking is somewhat mitigated by the expectation that the delivered RECs can be banked for meeting compliance needs much later, despite the mismatch between their delivery and the periods in which PG&E expects to need RECs.
+Arroyo does not believe that PG&E's Net Market Value and Portfolio-Adjusted Value metrics address the issue of what the carrying costs borne by ratepayers will be when buying RECs in 2014, banking them, and then using them for compliance needs in 2020 or later.31 - Arroyo's opinion is that the ranking of the Iberdrola PSA for project viability, using the criterion defined in PG&E's 2012 RPS solicitation protocol, is indeterminate, absent any clear view on what project or projects will provide the RECs that will be delivered under the contract.
+Arroyo's concerns about this lack of specificity are somewhat mitigated by the contractual representations and warranties that bind the seller to deliver from CEC-certified eligible renewable resources, and by Iberdrola's likely ability to meet required contract volumes from its own WECC facilities, if it were to choose to do so. - Arroyo expects that the Iberdrola PSA will likely not contribute to the (narrow) version of the RFO Goals evaluation criterion that PG&E employed in its 2012 RPS solicitation.